 Seville, the capital of Andalusia is a city with a lot of different things to offer.
-Next to enjoying some amazing tapas, there are quite some sights to visit and more hidden neighborhoods to discover.
-This makes it a city worth a city trip on its own, however for me it was part of a 2-week Andalusia itinerary.
-I would definitely go back once to spend a little more time in Seville and to be able to also discover al the hidden gems and discover more bars and restaurants.
+Next to enjoying some amazing tapas, there are quite some sights to visit and more hidden neighbourhoods to discover.
+This makes it a city worth a city trip on its own, however, for me, it was part of a 2-week Andalusia itinerary.
+I would go back once to spend a little more time in Seville and to be able to also discover all the hidden gems and discover more bars and restaurants.
 Okay, time to start!
 What should you do and where should you go?
-You’ll read all about it in this Seville City Guide.
+You’ll read all about it in this Seville Travel Guide.

 The first highlight in Seville is Metropol Parasol.
 Metropol Parasol is a modern wooden construction with an amazing view over Sevilla from a height of 28,5 meters.
 The square where the construction is located is often home to events and on the ground floor you’ll find several bars and restaurants.
 Entree fees are €2.

 The royal Alcazar is a popular sight I didn’t visit myself.
-Reason for this were the long waiting lines and after having visited the Alhambra in Granada and several sights in Seville already, we didn’t want to spend too much time waiting.
-However, in a complete Seville City Guide overview, the Alcazar should be on the list.
+The reason for this was the long waiting lines and after having visited the Alhambra in Granada and several sights in Seville already, we didn’t want to spend too much time waiting.
+However, in a complete Seville Travel Guide overview, the Alcazar should be on the list.

 Also in Seville, there is a lot to discover.
 However, just strolling around the little alleys and taking a turn left or right when you feel like it brings you to lovely places, little squares and more.
 Of course, this is also something we did and we stumbled upon some pretty spots.

-One of the most populair neighbourhoods of Seville is Triana, opposite of the Guadalquivir river.
+This Seville Travel Guide should of course also address some other, more local, neighbourhoods.
+One of the most popular neighbourhoods of Seville is Triana, opposite the Guadalquivir river.
 Triana is also seen as the origin of Flamenco.
-At Calle Betis you’ll find several bars and restaurants and you can see this as the slightly off the beaten track and more local neighbourhood.
+At Calle Betis, you’ll find several bars and restaurants and you can see this as the slightly off-the-beaten-track and more local area in Seville.
 Unfortunately, we did only spend an afternoon here, but if I could go back I would also have some nice tapas in this area.

-El Rinconcillo is a must visit when in Seville.
+El Rinconcillo is a must-visit when in Seville and is my top restaurant recommendation in this Seville Travel Guide.
 This is the oldest bar in town (1670!) and it is already worth a visit for both interior and exterior.
-What I loved about this place, is that it is famous among tourist but locals tend to come here a lot too!
-We went here around lunch time for some tapas and a glass of wine.
+What I loved about this place, is that it is famous among tourists but locals tend to come here a lot too!
+We went here around lunchtime for some tapas and a glass of wine.

-We didn’t have an extensive breakfast everyday, but one of the days we enjoyed a full brunch at La Cacharreria de Sevilla.
+We didn’t have an extensive breakfast every day, but one of the days we enjoyed a full brunch at La Cacharreria de Sevilla.
 A small place with nice breakfast bowls and sandwiches.
-You can sit inside, however we were lucky to catch a place outside in the morning sun.
-Unfortunately, we haven’t tried many other breakfast spots, but definitely check out this list from the Culturetrip also mentioning this specific spot.
+You can sit inside, however, we were lucky to catch a place outside in the morning sun.
+Unfortunately, we haven’t tried many other breakfast spots, but check out this list from the Culturetrip also mentions this specific spot.

 Close to our hotel (Patio de las Cruces, definitely a good price/quality ratio) we found the bar El Tenderete.
-It was completely packed every night and people were drinking beers on the street in front of bar.
-Have a look when you are in the neighbourhood.
+It was completely packed every night and people were drinking beers on the street in front of the bar.
+Therefore, I would recommend paying the place a visit when you are close.
 The bar – and hotel – are both located in Alfalfa.